Pressured by Trump, Mexico ready to discuss NAFTA rules in U.S. talks

 U.S. automakers have not backed tougher rules of origin previously because they wanted flexibility on sourcing parts.

-(Additional reporting by David Shepardson and Ayesha Rascoe in Washington; Editing by Simon Gardner and Alistair Bell)
+(Additional reporting by David Shepardson and Ayesha Rascoe in Washington; editing by Simon Gardner, Alistair Bell and Bernard Orr)